Best General Liability Insurance Companies for Small Businesses in Virginia

 The platform ranks better in customer experience as an online broker where business owners get quotes from multiple carriers in 10 to 15 minutes.
 One Virginia retailer reported comparing three carriers through Simply Business in 20 minutes before selecting coverage.
 Options and service quality depend entirely on which carrier underwrites the policy (Hiscox, Hartford or Travelers).
 Policy management and claims go through the underlying carrier, not Simply Business, which creates variability in the post-purchase experience.

-• Buyers comparing multiple carriers without working through separate agents
+• Buyers comparing multiple carriers without going through separate agents

-• Virginia businesses comfortable evaluating coverage options independently
+• Virginia businesses comfortable evaluating coverage options on their own

 • Childcare, repair, retail or real estate operations

-• Operations prioritizing carrier choice over single-provider relationships
+• Operations that want carrier choice over a single-provider relationship

 • Marketing, nonprofit or agricultural businesses in Virginia

-• Buyers needing hands-on agent support or coverage guidance
+• Buyers who need hands-on agent support or coverage guidance

-• Operations wanting consistent service from one provider
+• Operations that want consistent service from one provider

 Learn More: Simply Business Review